Progesys Enters the South American Market with the Acquisition of Acttio

 A Seasoned Team

-Marcelo Figueiredo, President, and Juliana Junqueira, General Manager, each have more than 20 years of experience and will share the management responsibilities of Progesys Acttio.
+Marcelo Figueiredo, Chairman of the Board, and Juliana Junqueira, CEO, each have more than 20 years of experience and will share the management responsibilities of Progesys Acttio.
 Juliana Junqueira has extensive experience in project management and will continue to oversee the operations of the new company.
 Marcelo Figueiredo is recognized in the industry for his leadership and international experience on five continents, as well as for his expertise in the management and governance of major projects.

 About Progesys